 Compared to other forms of homophobia, the “compassionate” kind is the least openly threatening.
 Compassionate Homophobes often don’t seek to take away the rights of LGBTQ people, or ostracise them, or make their lives more difficult.
 They simply want to hold to the opinion that LGBTQ relationships ought not be celebrated or endorsed by Christianity.
 This is why Compassionate Homophobes sometimes feel discriminated against: I don’t want to hurt LGBTQ people.
 I have gay friends.
 I love my gay cousin.
 So why can’t you tolerate my viewpoint?
 It’s just a difference of opinion, after all.

 And of course people are entitled to think whatever they like.
 But saying you’re entitled to think something isn’t the same as saying your viewpoint is harmless, like a favourite food or a least-enjoyed movie genre.
-If you think that LGBTQ Christians shouldn’t get married and should stay celibate because God expects celibacy from LGBTQ Christians, or that LGBTQ people are broken somehow, what you’re really saying is that homosexual relationships are inferior in some way to straight ones.
-So you shouldn’t be surprised that in many people’s minds, that puts your viewpoint on a spectrum of homophobia, with your “nice” brand at one end, and systematic violence and murder at the other, that LGBTQ people have had to deal with to some degree for all of their lives.
-Even in the tolerant west, LGBTQ people still have to contend with being denied goods and services; having to hide their relationships from loved ones or employers; having to test the waters in each new religious community to see if they’ll be accepted; knowing that there are countries where their orientation or sexual expression is punishable by death.
-I mentioned the Westboro Baptist Church earlier and contrasted them with Compassionate Homophobes; funnily enough though, I remember watching a Louis Theroux documentary about the Westboro Baptist Church in which they insist that they don’t personally hate LGBTQ people, and that they say “God Hates Fags” as a loving act of warning.
-This ought to drive home the fact that it doesn’t matter how compassionate straight people might claim to feel towards LGBTQ people; what matters is how our actions towards them and beliefs about them impact their lives and their health.
+If you think that LGBTQ Christians shouldn’t get married and should stay celibate because God expects celibacy from them, or that LGBTQ people are broken somehow, what you’re really saying is that homosexual relationships are inferior in some way to straight ones.
+So you shouldn’t be surprised that in many people’s minds, that puts your viewpoint on a spectrum of homophobia, with your “nice” brand at one end, and systemic violence and murder at the other, that LGBTQ people have had to deal with to some degree for all of their lives.
+Even in the “tolerant” west, LGBTQ people still have to contend with being denied goods and services; having to hide their relationships from loved ones or employers; having to test the waters in each new religious community to see if they’ll be accepted; knowing that there are countries where their orientation or sexual expression is punishable by death.
+I mentioned the Westboro Baptist Church earlier and contrasted them with Compassionate Homophobes; funnily enough though, I remember watching a Louis Theroux documentary about the notoriously homophobic religious group in which they insist that they don’t personally hate LGBTQ people, and that they say “God Hates Fags” as a loving act of warning.
+This ought to drive home the point that it doesn’t matter how compassionate straight people might claim to feel towards LGBTQ people; what matters is how our actions towards them and beliefs about them impact their lives and their health.
 Given these facts, it seems completely understandable to me that many LGBTQ people perceive this compassionate stance as a fig leaf for something that’s actually not very compassionate at all.